Doctor of Pharmacy: Current Universities offering an entry to practice Doctor of Pharmacy

+Opportunity for existing pharmacists to earn a Doctor of Pharmacy

+Existing pharmacists who graduated with a Bachelor's, Bachelors with Honours or a master's degree may wish to upgrade their qualifications to a Doctor of Pharmacy.
+A conversion course that allowed an existing registered pharmacist to upgrade their qualification through a postgraduate course would similarly allow them to use the honorific title Dr and to use the postnomial DPharm.

+The Pharmacy Guild of Australia have stated that they expect there to be a one-year Doctor of Pharmacy programme provided by Australian universities to allow the existing workforce to upskill in Medication Management Reviews, Aged Care Onsite Pharmacy, Vaccination and Prescribing programs.
+They expect this one year qualification to "retrofit" the existing workforce to ensure that all pharmacists are able to deliver the extended services.

+The University of Western Australia has announced a one-year Doctor of Pharmacy Practice for practicing registered pharmacists.
+Completion of this course will enable pharmacists to use the title doctor and the postnomial DPharm.
+The course will consist of eight subjects that will lead to credentialling in prescribing, diabetes education, medication management reviews and aged care onsite pharmacy.
+Pharmacists can elect to undertake individual microcredentials to complete the required subjects prior to deciding to enrol in the degree.
+Alternatively, they can enrol directly into the degree and complete the qualification through undertaking the required units.
+The demand is anticipated to be high for pharmacists wanting to enrol in to the course and convert their existing undergraduate qualifications to a Doctor of Pharmacy.
+The announcement of this course is expected to see a large number of pharmacists undertake the pathway to become credentialled as diabetes educators and medication management review and aged care pharmacists as well as prescribers and vaccinators.
+The new course was positively received by the pharmacy profession with high demand anticipated, though with the expected antipathy from the medical profession who are dissatisfied that another profession can earn the DPharm title.

 Europe

 Belgium

 The education of pharmacists in Belgium requires a minimum of five years of university study.
 EU-harmonisation has led to division into three bachelor and two master years.
 A bachelor title is, however, not used at all professionally.
 Belgium considers the educational level of their current (M.Sc.) degree in pharmacy to be comparable to the Pharm.D. title used in the United States.
 To become a hospital pharmacist, a three-year residency program has to be completed after obtaining the M.Sc. in pharmaceutical sciences.

 Czech Republic and Slovakia

-In both countries, the PharmDr (Pharmaciae doctor) diploma can be obtained by pharmacists who have previously graduated in pharmacy (Magister, Mgr) (the undergraduate study of pharmacy takes five years).
+In both countries, the PharmDr.
+(Pharmaciae doctor) diploma can be obtained by pharmacists who have previously graduated in pharmacy (Magister, Mgr.) (the undergraduate study of pharmacy takes five years).
 Applicants must defend a research or experimental thesis, and pass a rigorous examination.
-The PharmDr title is highly prestigious and written in front of the name.
+The PharmDr. title is highly prestigious and written in front of the name.
 It is different from the postgraduate Ph.D. degree.